vtoth13/bark-n-bath/README.md

 ## Acknowledgments

 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) was a great mentor and I express my sincere gratitude to my mentor for invaluable guidance and support throughout my project.
 Their expertise and encouragement significantly contributed to the success of this endeavor.
+- Norbert Bartus, my finacé played a crucial role in supporting and guiding me throughout this project.
+Their encouragement and assistance in deciphering the correct utilization of specific properties were immensely valuable.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.